Ultimate Fighting Championship: Pride acquisition and integration

 A fight between Fedor Emelianenko and Mark Coleman in the Japanese, ring-based PRIDE organization.
 During its heyday, PRIDE was considered bigger than the UFC in terms of audience and quality of fights.

 In Japan, Mixed Martial Arts took a separate, yet convergent evolution, with origins in "shoot wrestling", a form of professional wrestling which had more realistic-looking moves and matches while deemphasizing theatrical elements.
 Promotions like Shooto and Pancrase discarded the scripts and were already putting on hybrid fighting shows with real fights by the time the UFC was founded.
 This culminated in the creation of Pride Fighting Championships in 1997.
 At its height, Pride was the world's most popular MMA promotion, and helped to popularize the sport in Japan and in the world.
 Having high attendances on large sports arenas and watched by millions of spectators through free-to-air and pay-per-view television.
 Meanwhile, the UFC was struggling with political persecution, low pay-per-view sales, and doing events in backwater casinos.
 At that time, many of UFC's best fighters would leave to fight in Pride or other Japanese organizations instead due better pay and prestige.

-However, on 2006, Pride started to have financial issues due the termination of lucrative contracts with Japanese TV due a scandal revealing the strong ties between Pride and the yakuza.
+However, in 2006, Pride started to have financial issues due to the termination of lucrative contracts with Japanese TV due a scandal revealing the strong ties between Pride and the yakuza.
 On March 27, 2007, the UFC and Pride announced an agreement in which the majority owners of the UFC, Frank and Lorenzo Fertitta, would purchase the Pride brand.

 Initial intentions were for the organizations to be run separately but aligned together with plans to co-promote cards featuring the champions and top contenders from both organizations, making comparisons to the AFL–NFL merger and the creation of a "Super Bowl" of MMA.
 However, after purchasing Pride, Dana White felt that the Pride model was not sustainable and that the brand became "toxic" in Japan, being difficult to find a new television deal.
 The organization instead folded, with many former Pride fighters such as Antônio Rodrigo "Minotauro" Nogueira, Maurício "Shogun" Rua, Dan Henderson, Mirko "Cro Cop" Filipović, Wanderlei Silva, and others already being realigned under the UFC brand.
 On October 4, 2007, Pride Worldwide closed its Japanese office, laying off 20 people who were working there since the closing of its parent company Dream Stage Entertainment (DSE).

 On June 18, 2008, Lorenzo Fertitta accommodated the UFC's growth by announcing his resignation from Station Casinos in order to devote his energies to the international business development of Zuffa, particularly the UFC.
 The move proved to be pivotal, as Fertitta helped strike TV deals in China, France, Mexico, and Germany as well as open alternative revenue streams with a new UFC video game and UFC action figures, among other projects.